tw4449-s-MAS-Submods/tw4449-Custom-Room-Selection-Pack-Main-Repository/README.md

 -If the rooms don't show up or if you get an error, most likely the files weren't placed correctly.
 Repeat step 2, making sure to put the "game" and "lib" folders directly into the main "Doki Doki Literature Club" folder.
 -If the problem persists, there may another issue with your install of MAS.
-Contact me (preferably on Reddit [@tw4449](https://www.reddit.com/user/tw4449) or Discord @ tw4449#3300) and I'll see if I can help.
+Go to the "issues" tab on this webpage and see if anyone else has had the same issue, and try any solutions posted there.
+If not, leave a description of your problem, and I'll see what I can do.

 ## Other info: